 Big Dipper and the North Star

 Polaris lies in the constellation Ursa Minor, the Little Bear.
-It is the nearest visible star to the north celestial pole, located less than a degree from it.
-The Big Dipper rotates around the north celestial pole and always points the way to the North Star.
+It is the nearest visible star to the north celestial pole.
+The supergiant star is located less than a degree from the pole.
+The Big Dipper rotates around the pole and always points the way to the North Star.

 The Big Dipper and the North Star (Polaris), image: Stellarium